tmaiaroto/go-lambda-geoip/README.md

 Well, _it doesn't matter that much_...It matters in the sense that perhaps this function in Go executed under 100ms, while one in Node.js executed anywhere over 100ms.
 Then over enough requests, it will maybe be noticably cheaper to use Go.
 Maybe.
 Depends on how many requests.
 I should be fair in mentioning that, though it won't matter for many.

+Also note there were zero errors in all of my testing.
+All API responses were HTTP 200 and they all had JSON data returned with a location.

+Amazon caps the concurrent requests at 100.
+My testing had it almost half way there.
+It simply didn't skip a beat.
+You can ask them to uncap that if you need more.

 The Lambda function itself can execute quite quickly once warm, but the API Gateway can take a bit longer to deliver your response.
 However, it's still quite fast.
 I do believe Lambda + API Gateway is a viable solution.